amithgc/SliderNumPad/README.md

 ## How to use
 ### 1. Basic Usage
-SliderNumPad is very easy to use, Just Use the code to render the Number Pad with default configurations.
+SliderNumPad is very easy to use, Just use the following code to render the Number Pad with default configurations.
 <br/>
 ```java
 SliderNumPad bottomSheetDialogFragment = new SliderNumPad.Builder(MainActivity.this)